-Looking at the nation as a whole, the "State of the Air 2017" shows that, even with ongoing improvement, too many people in the United States live where the air is unhealthy for them to breathe.
+The "State of the Air" 2019 shows that too many people in the United States live where the air is unhealthy for them to breathe.

-- Nearly four in 10 people (38.9 percent) in the United States live in counties that have unhealthful levels of either ozone or particle pollution.
-More than 125 million Americans live in 204 counties where they breathe unhealthful levels of air pollution in the form of either ozone or short-term or year-round levels of particles.
+- More than four in 10 people (43.3 percent) in the United States live in counties that have unhealthful levels of either ozone or particle pollution.
+Nearly 141.1 million Americans live in 244 counties where they breathe unhealthful levels of air pollution in the form of either ozone or short-term or year-round levels of particles.

-- Older and Younger – Nearly 16.7 million adults age 65 and over and more than 29.5 million children under 18 years old live in counties that received an F for at least one pollutant.
-More than 2.3 million seniors and more than 4.3 million children live in counties failing all three tests.
+- Older and Younger – Nearly 20 million adults age 65 and over and more than 32.5 million children under 18 years old live in counties that received an F for at least one pollutant.
+More than 2.6 million seniors and nearly 4.9 million children live in counties failing all three tests.

-- People with Asthma – Nearly 2.5 million children and nearly 8.3 million adults with asthma live in counties of the United States that received an F for at least one pollutant.
-Nearly 322,000 children and close to 1.1 million adults with asthma live in counties failing all three tests.
+- People with Asthma – More than 2.5 million children and more than 9.7 million adults with asthma live in counties of the United States that received an F for at least one pollutant.
+More than 306,000 children and more than 1.2 million adults with asthma live in counties failing all three tests.

-- Cardiovascular Disease – More than 7.1 million people with cardiovascular diseases live in counties that received an F for at least one pollutant; more than 88,000 people live in counties failing all three tests.
+- Cardiovascular Disease – More than 8.2 million people with cardiovascular diseases live in counties that received an F for at least one pollutant; nearly 968,000 people live in counties failing all three tests.

-- Diabetes – Nearly 3.3 million people with diabetes live in counties that received an F for either short-term or year-round particle pollution; more than 1.3 million live in counties failing both tests.
+- Diabetes – More than 3.7 million people with diabetes live in counties that received an F for either short-term or year-round particle pollution; more than 1.5 million live in counties failing both tests.
 Having diabetes increases the risk of harm from particle pollution.

-- Poverty – More than 17.7 million people with incomes meeting the federal poverty definition live in counties that received an F for at least one pollutant.
-Nearly 3.2 million people in poverty live in counties failing all three tests.
+Poverty – More than 17.9 million people with incomes meeting the federal poverty definition live in counties that received an F for at least one pollutant.
+More than 3 million people in poverty live in counties failing all three tests.
 Evidence shows that people who have low incomes may face higher risk from air pollution.